bitmovin/bitmovin-player-flutter/README.md

 > however, the full API surface related to subtitles is not yet available from Dart code.

 # Get Started
-- Install `flutter` on your machine if you haven't already
+- [Install](https://docs.flutter.dev/get-started/install) `flutter` on your machine
-- Install `Node.js` and `npm` on your machine if you haven't already
+- Install `Node.js` and `npm` on your machine
-- Enter the repo and run `npm ci`
+- Run `npm ci` in the root of the cloned repository
+  - This will setup [husky](https://github.com/typicode/husky) powered pre-commit git hooks

-## For iOS development
+## For iOS Development
-- Install `Mint` on your machine if you haven't already (`brew install mint`)
+- Install `Mint` on your machine (e.g. `brew install mint`)

-### Xcode
+- Run `mint bootstrap` in the root of the cloned repository to install packages from `Mintfile`

 To build the example project with your own developer account, create the config file `example/iOS/Flutter/Developer.xcconfig`.
 Enter your development team like this:

 ```
 DEVELOPMENT_TEAM = YOUR_TEAM_ID
 ```

-## For Android development
+## For Android Development
-- Install `ktlint` (`brew install ktlint`)
+- Install `ktlint` (e.g. `brew install ktlint`)

 ## Example App
 To be able to use the example app, follow these steps: